merlin-b/merlin-b/README.md

 - 👋 Hi, I’m @merlin-b
 - 👀 I’m interested in Python on Raspberry Pi
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and how to use Git
 - 💞️ I’m looking to collaborate on nothing in particular.
 Just learning
 - 📫 How to reach me ...